You’re ready to take the leap and start a business. Congratulations! Making that decision might feel risky, but it’s a good thing.

 9. Apply for permits and business licenses

-Visit your relevant government services website to find out whether any national or regional licenses are required.
+Visit your government services or the Small Business Administration website to find out whether any national or regional licenses are required.

 While you’re at it, check to see whether you qualify for any tax deductions and credits.
 Many local governments design special credits to help small businesses grow faster.

 You might also need a special business number if you’ll be collecting goods and services taxes.
-For example, GST applies in Australia.
-It’s associated with the amount of annual sales you bring in and the GST you pay on business expenses.
+GST or HST applies in Australia and certain provinces in Canada.
+It’s associated with the amount of annual sales you bring in.

 To apply, visit the appropriate government website.
 Your accountant can advise on any other tax-related applications you may need to complete.
 Again, it depends on where you live and what type of business you are operating.